The delay of the harvest strengthens the Chilean blueberry market

 It is expected that maritime containers of blueberries begin to arrive towards the end of the year or the beginning of the next.
 The demand has been high and the market is strong, because of the delay of the harvest and also Christmas.

-“The market is better than last year and should remain strong as we head into the Christmas period,” Diaz adds.
-“The containers are expected to start arriving towards the end of December or the beginning of January.
-Our producing regions are concentrated in the south-central part of Chile and we expect our arrivals to continue until the second week of March, while the supply from the south is expected to continue for another month.
+"The market is better than last year and should remain strong as we approach the Christmas period," adds Díaz. «It is expected that the containers will begin to arrive towards the end of December or beginning of January.
+Our producing regions are concentrated in south-central Chile and we expect our arrivals to continue until the second week of March, while supply from the south is expected to continue for another month.

 Previous article